Math components¶

 - It can be deactivated so that it does not appear in the built optimisation problem by setting

-. - It can take on a
+active: false. - It can take on a

 Global Expressions¶

-For instance, total costs are global expressions as the cost associated with a technology is not a constraint, but rather a linear combination of decision variables and parameters (e.g., storage_cap * cost_storage_cap
+For instance, total costs are global expressions as the cost associated with a technology is not a constraint, but rather a linear combination of decision variables and parameters (e.g., storage_cap * cost_storage_cap).

 To not clutter the objective function with all combinations of variables and parameters, we define a separate global expression: